Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

    - [Slack](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/configure-slack/)
    - [PagerDuty](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/pager-duty/)

-1. An _Alert rule_ - An Alert rule defines one or more _conditions_ that Grafana regularly evaluates.
+1. An _Alert rule_ - An Alert rule defines one or more _conditions_ that IESG regularly evaluates.
 When these evaluations meet the rule's criteria, the alert rule is triggered.

 To begin, let's set up a webhook contact point.
 Once we have a usable endpoint, we write an alert rule and trigger a notification.